A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Static setting

-In this section we study the asymptotic behaviour of the energy $E_h$ in \eqref{eqn:energy-E_h}, as $h \to 0^+$, in the static case.
-First, in Subsection \ref{subsec:gamma-convergence}, we compute the $\Gamma$-limit the sequence $(E_h)$, thus identifying a reduced variational model for the plate.
+In this section we study the asymptotic behavior of the energy $E_h$ in \eqref{eqn:energy-E_h}, as $h \to 0^+$, in the static case.
+First, in Subsection \ref{subsec:gamma-convergence}, we compute the $\Gamma$-limit the sequence $(E_h)$.
 Then, in Subsection \ref{subsec:cam}, we consider applied loads and we prove that sequences of almost minimizers of the total energy converge to minimizers of the corresponding energy in the reduced model.